willWallace-RIT/Passivegravgenlogistics/README.md

 > Imagine a Donkey Kong barrel that seems to roll uphill because of hidden weight distribution.

-Now place a piano key at each end of the track.
+Now place a piano key at the apex.

-Every time the barrel reaches an edge, it presses the key and triggers a generator.
+Every time the barrel reaches the peak, it presses the key and triggers a generator.

 Connect many of these in a gravity-fed network.